subugoe/ahikar-backend/README.md

 ### Environment variables

 To pass credentials to the container, we use the file `ahikar.env` which is not part of this repository.
-For loading data from TextGrid, this file should contain the following parameters:
+For loading data from TextGrid, this file MUST contain the following parameters:

 - TGLOGIN with `username:password`